ndsambare/dequeCplusplus/deque_assignment/deque_assignment/ReadMe.txt

 Name: Namit Sambare
 WUSTL ID: 465010

+IMPORTANT NOTE: I have declared all methods and implemented all methods in my_deque_iterator.cpp, but I was not able to implement the begin and end functionality.
+I am really hoping that I can still get some credit for the code I have completed still as it is a lot of it (I worked on the iterator implementation for at least 8 hours).
+However, I wanted to let you know I do in fact have code in the iterator.cpp as I will be commenting it all out so that my deque tests still pass.

 Deep vs. Shallow Copy:
  	Below is my code experiment to determine if the std::deque() constructor makes a shallow or deep copy.